ionixjunior/ionixjunior.dev/_i18n/en/2022-01-03-video-tutorials-for-developing-interfaces-with-xamarin-forms.markdown

 ---
 layout: post
-title:  "Vídeo aulas de desenvolvimento de interfaces com Xamarin.Forms"
+title:  "Video tutorials for developing interfaces with Xamarin.Forms"
 date:   2022-01-03
 redirect_from:
     - /video-aulas-sobre-desenvolvimento-de-interfaces-com-xamarin-forms